smart-doc-group/smart-doc-example-cn/README.md

+# Smart-doc Samples
+Samples for Smart-doc
-# Generating Markdown documentation
+## Generating Markdown documentation
-You can use ApiDocBuilder to generate Markdown documentation.
+You can use the ApiDocBuilder of the Smart-doc tool to generate REST API documentation in Markdown.

 **Usage**